Hosting International Guests

 “My son and one of the Japanese boys talk via email/Skype.
 I am sure they will be lifelong friends.”

 “This group of Toluca students represented their school and their country amazingly well.
-They were courteous & gracious.
+They were courteous and gracious.
 They were eager to learn about our culture and equally as enthusiastic to teach us about theirs!”

 “I never expected my husband, my daughter or me to become as close to the Mexican students as we did.”